SPANDigital/presidium-core/source/_recipes/fixing-broken-things.md

 ### Solution

+Fix broken things using python and duct tape

 {% highlight python lineos %}
     def readints(prompt):
     '''Read a line of integers and return the list of integers.'''